-In the past year, I’ve been asked more than ever before for my favorite sewing machine for quilting.
-With people having more dedicated time at home over the past year, many people were taking up new – or renewing old -hobbies.
-If you are looking for a brand new beginner, entry-level sewing machine or you’re ready to update your previous machine for more throat space or other handy features, I’ve got lots of advice for you today.
-Scroll. down to learn more about the best sewing machines for quilting!
+I am frequently asked for my thoughts on how to choose the best sewing machines for quilting.
+With people having more dedicated time at home over the past years, many people are taking up new – or renewing old hobbies.
+Whether you are looking for a brand new beginner, entry-level sewing machine or you’re ready to update your previous machine for larger throat space, variety of built-in stitches or other handy features, I’ve got lots of advice for you today.
+Continue reading to learn more about qualities to look for in the best quilting sewing machines!

 Find a Sewing Machine Dealer